MidnightDreamerX17/skill20/Skills/SkillDetails/Music.md

 - Song of Luck: All saving throws
 - Song of Rhythm: Concentration checks
 - Song of Themes: One attribute, chosen at the time of singing

+## Learning From Party Members

+Average Gold Cost: 100

+Average Training Time for 1st Skill Level: 2 months

+Musical instruments with replacement parts.
+Sheet music for the instrument type.
+The trainer must have Music Level 5.